TheLuckyman30/HenHacks-2025/README.md

 ## What this Website does

--Shows which institutions near you take your insurance -Helps you schedule
+- Shows which institutions near you take your insurance
+- Helps you schedule
--Keeps all doctor appointments and myPortals all in one centralized space -Very user-friendly UI, designed for everyone but with seniors in mind.
+- Keeps all doctor appointments and myPortals all in one centralized space
+- Very user-friendly UI, designed for everyone but with seniors in mind.
--Button that has “this is the institution i wanna go to, what insurance does it take”, “this is the insurance I have, what institutions can I go to”, and “schedule appointment”
+- Button that has “this is the institution i wanna go to, what insurance does it take”, “this is the insurance I have, what institutions can I go to”, and “schedule appointment”
--Chatbot that helps users navigate throughout website- this should be on the main page and its idea is to help users find what they need quick by letting the bot search thru the website.
+- Chatbot that helps users navigate throughout website- this should be on the main page and its idea is to help users find what they need quick by letting the bot search thru the website.
 Idea inspiration: for elderly who aren't tech savvy talk to the bot
--Being able to schedule online by filling out all ‘scheduling questions’ and having a provider call you back just to confirm-> saves having to wait in long phone lines at the doctor and saves time for the worker having to just confirm already given information.
+- Being able to schedule online by filling out all ‘scheduling questions’ and having a provider call you back just to confirm-> saves having to wait in long phone lines at the doctor and saves time for the worker having to just confirm already given information.
--Waitlist & Standby Options: Allow patients to join waitlists and get automatically notified if an earlier slot becomes available, also allow students to access est. walk-in wait Times for clinics and see where in line they are and how much longer estimated.
+- Waitlist & Standby Options: Allow patients to join waitlists and get automatically notified if an earlier slot becomes available, also allow students to access est. walk-in wait Times for clinics and see where in line they are and how much longer estimated.
--Notifies abt new doctors, new insurance, retired doctors, or loss of insurance in the area or in saved institutions -Login mechanism: saves used institutions, helps send notifs about used institutions, and contains scheduled appointments, give access to trusted handlers (like a daughter being able to access and use the mother’s account to help her manage it and schedule), and my chart -links to institutions if there are any
+- Notifies abt new doctors, new insurance, retired doctors, or loss of insurance in the area or in saved institutions
+- Login mechanism: saves used institutions, helps send notifs about used institutions, and contains scheduled appointments, give access to trusted handlers (like a daughter being able to access and use the mother’s account to help her manage it and schedule), and my chart links to institutions if there are any

 ## How we came up wit the idea